jfrog/jfrog-cli/documentation/CLI-for-JFrog-Lifecycle.md

 ### Creating a Release Bundle v2 from builds or from existing Release Bundles

-This command creates a Release Bundle v2 from a published build-info or from an existing Release Bundle.
+This command creates a Release Bundle v2 from published build-infos or from existing Release Bundles.
 1. To create a Release Bundle from published build-infos, provide the `--builds` option, which accepts a path to a file using the following JSON format:
     ```json
     {